 - The Spy Who Loved published in China and Hungary, in paperback in the USA, and as a British audiobook.
 Vogue calls it ‘one of the summer’s most spell-binding sagas’.

-- Then Polish Foreign Minister Radoslaw Sikorski, and Polish Ambassador Witold Sobkow, lay flowers with Clare at Krystyna Skarbek/Christine Granville’s grave.
+- Polish Foreign Minister Radosław Sikorski and Ambassador Witold Sobkow lay flowers with Clare at Krystyna Skarbek/Christine Granville’s grave.